emiiru/emiiru/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning More in ReactJS and VueJS
 - 💞️ I’m looking to collaborate on Laravel+Vue/React Projects
-- 📫 How to reach me in LinkedIn: https://www.linkedin.com/in/emil-tamayo/
+- 📫 You can reach me in LinkedIn: https://www.linkedin.com/in/emil-tamayo/

 <!---
 emiiru/emiiru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.